10 Ransomware Stats That Will Shock California Business Owners

 10 Ransomware Stats That Will Surprise Business Owners

-Business continuity & disaster recovery vendor Datto recently released a report detailing the threats small business owners face online.
-The key takeaway for business owners and managers?
-Ransomware is the biggest threat to SMBs.
+Business continuity & disaster recovery vendor Datto released a report detailing the threats small business owners face online.
+What is the key takeaway for business owners and managers?

 Ransomware Stats

 1) Ransomware remains the most prominent malware threat.
-In 2019, 85% of managed service providers (MSPs) have reported ransomware as the most common malware threat to SMBs.
+In 2019, 85% of managed service providers (MSPs) reported ransomware as the most common malware threat to SMBs.

 4) The average requested ransom for SMBs is approximately $5,900, up 37%, year-over-year.